Shapa7276/shapatest/content/authors/admin/_index.md

 bio: Research and learning never ends we keep moving forward, opening new doors, and doing new things, because we're curious and curiosity keeps leading us down new paths.

 interests:
-- Web Application Pentesting
-- Mobile Application Pentesting
+- Security Assessments of all platform
+- Internet of things
+- Security Automation
-- Information Retrieval
+- Cloud Infrastruture

 education:
   courses: